 Ultimately, we all have a choice.
 You can endure work, or you can work and have fun while doing it.
 It’s really up to you do decide.
 Choose to have fun.
 Choose to relax.
 Choose to loosen up and enjoy the moment, it only lasts once.

-4. Always Take Risks – Calculated Customer Service Risks
+4. Always Take Risks – Calculated Customer Experience Risks

 Irresponsible?
 Reckless?
 Branson’s been called this…and not a few times.
 But it’s best to see Branson as visionary at always seeking to push the envelope.
 One time success can be attributed to luck.
 Multiple successes come from evaluating risks, then putting all your energy into making your vision happen.